jbfink/dhfims2012/preso/03intro/01_slide.md

 !SLIDE bullets incremental

-* We're academics
+* We're academics, yet not academics.
 * We "get" dissemination
 * We've got interdisciplinarity baked-in
+* "alt-ac" before it was cool

 .notes Is that spelled correctly?
+Academics/non -- we have this sort of benign rep in the greater academy that can work against us (sigh) and for us.
+In this case, mostly for, thankfully.
+When academics aren't thinking of us as book warehouses with wallets, they think of us as kindly people who like to collaborate, which is *exactly* yes.
+Ask if people know alt-ac. big thing nowadays.